Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 I was especially aware of the inherent dangers of using hover effects for keyboard users.
 I have documented the JavaScript in the script.js file, so I won't go into the details here.

-To make hovering over the items easier for the user, I increased the width of the icon space and as the Font Awesome icons are fonts, the increase in width just enabled me to increase the hover zone without affecting the size of the icon itself.
+To make hovering over the items easier for mouse users, I increased the width of the icon space and as the Font Awesome icons are fonts, the increase in width just enabled me to increase the hover zone without affecting the size of the icon itself.

-As this section is slightly unconventional I have included an instruction to the user at the beginning of the timeline, to either tap & click or hover & focus (the instruction varies by device used, and screen width).
-I've also ensured that the icons scale up and change colour when they are hovered over, as extra confirmation for the user.
+As this section is slightly unconventional I included an instruction to the user at the beginning of the timeline, to either tap & click or hover & focus (the instruction varies by device used, and screen width).
+I also ensured that the icons scale up and change colour when they are hovered over, as extra confirmation for the user.

 Displaying the timeline information to satisfy all potential device and accessibility categories was complicated.
 Here were my categories: